lucamezzatesta/thesustainabletour/README.md

     - `...`
   - `...`
 - `style` - folder cotaining the style of the app (theme, typography, etc.)
+  - `style.scss` - this file includes all the other files in the folder because only this file is included in `index.js`
 - `utils` - folder containing various scripts (written by you or not)
   - `Utils.js (example)`
   - `...`